nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2026-06-04-bank-details-verification-qa.md

 - If the organisation doesn't respond to the offline communications, after a specific timeframe the QA can record it as verification failed.

 #### Language
-Decided to use the language of the processor side and say "Not yet verified" instead of "submitted" on this side of the service.
+Working with our content designer, we decided the language of the processor side and say "Not yet verified" instead of "submitted" on this side of the service.
 This is similar to what we do with claims of "Not yet processed" on processor side and "submitted" on claims side.

 This meant had to change the design slightly with moving where we put the submitted date as it no longer worked next to the status like it does with verified and verification failed.
 It works well sometimes to have the design be slightly different for different states to make it stand out